aHewig/cse15l-lab-reports/lab-report-4-week8.md

 in between those two backticks, and if so moving current index to the next open bracket.

 ### Snippet 2:
-- Our implementation failed the second test because of the way it made closeParen the index of ")" in the while loop.
-To fix this, we could make it so closeParen is the lastIndexOf(")", openParen) before the next index of ("[").
+- Our implementation failed the second test because of the way it made closeParen the first index of ")" found in the while loop.
+To fix this, we could use a loop where closeParen is the indexOf(")", currentIndex) with current index updating to the most recently found ")" as long as it was less than the next index of "[".

 ### Snippet 3:
 - To fix the output of snippet 3 would require markdown-parser to recognize line breaks where if